Skip to Content

 ssh user@100.64.0.2

-• The daemons established a direct encrypted tunnel using WireGuard.
+• They established a direct encrypted tunnel.

 Next steps